How does yoga practice change with age?

-While you will certainly find recommendations out there from a variety of angles on what students should or should not do with their yoga practice as they age, there’s very little information about what practitioners are actually doing differently, if anything, as they age.
-We were curious about yoga and aging, specifically whether yoga practice was or was not being done differently among different age groups.
-We summarized the practice habits and experiences in four age groups surveyed in our study.
+You will certainly find recommendations out there from a variety of angles on what students should or should not do with their yoga practice as they age.
+But there’s very little information about what practitioners are actually doing differently, if anything, as they age.
+We were curious about yoga and aging.
+Specifically was yoga practice being done differently among different age groups?
+We summarized the practice habits and experiences in four age groups.
 The age groups included were: 30 years old or younger, 31-45 years old, 46-60 years old, and 61 years or older.

 You might remember from our survey summary post, that the greatest percentage of our respondents (n= 2625) were between the age of 31 and 55.
 You can see the full range of ages in the figure below.

 Interestingly, we also found a relationship between age and having taken a yoga philosophy class (p<.0001).
 The percentage of practitioners who reported having taken a yoga philosophy class increased as age groups increased.
-This suggests that while the potential benefits of the physical aspects may draw in older participants, there is also a strong interest in the context and philosophy of yoga as we age.
+Potential benefits of the physical aspects may still draw in older participants.
+But this suggests there is also a strong interest in the context and philosophy of yoga as we age.

-Although a large percentage of every age group reported that they changed daily habits as a result of doing a yoga practice, it seems that we are a little less likely to change daily habits as we age (p=.0239).
+A large percentage of every age group reported that they changed daily habits as a result of doing a yoga practice.
+But it seems that we are a little less likely to change daily habits as we age (p=.0239).
 The percentage of respondents who reported changing daily habits as a result of yoga practice decreased slightly as age groups increased.

 As age groups increased, a higher percentage of practitioners reported practicing “consistently” as opposed to “off and on”.

-Practitioners in different age groups also differed slightly in number of days each week that they reported either practicing with or without a teacher (p<.0001), however these differences were small and not linear.
-What you can see from the tables is that regardless of age group, practitioners were fairly evenly divided up as far as how many days they practiced each week, whether it was with a teacher or not.
+Practitioners in different age groups also differed slightly in number of days each week that they practiced with or without a teacher (p<.0001).
+However, these differences were small and not linear.
+You can see from the tables that, regardless of age group, practitioners were fairly evenly divided up as far as how many days they practiced each week.
+That was true whether it was with a teacher or not.

 We also found a relationship between age and self-reported average length of an individual practice session (p=.0145).
 You can see from the table that doing an individual practice session of 2 hours or more decreased as age groups increased.